 Britain's COVID-19 cases down by 2% over past week

-LONDON, Oct 5 (Reuters) - Britain has reported 33,869 new cases of COVID-19, government data showed on Tuesday, meaning cases reported between Sept.
-29 and Oct.
-5 were down 2.3% compared with the previous seven days.
+LONDON, Oct 6 (Reuters) - Britain has reported 39,851 new cases of COVID-19, government data showed on Wednesday, meaning cases reported between Sept.
+30 and Oct.
+6 were down by 2.0% compared with the previous seven days.

 Our Standards: The Thomson Reuters Trust Principles.